 Merryl Roche reveals that Rash (2014) originated from her dissatisfaction with the roles she was offered as an actress.
 She goes on to explain, “I was often cast as the main character’s girlfriend who comes at the end of the story to tell him how brave he was and kiss him. . .
 So, I have been wanting to write my own roles for a while.”
 Rash (2014) offered Merryl Roche a vehicle to oppose the female stereotypes of the industry.

 As for casting a woman as the lead in Rash (2014), Merryl Roche makes reference to several of the leading found footage and traditional narrative horror films, “I noticed a lot of these films had women as leading character.
 For example, in [REC] (2007) and The Blair Witch Project (1999), and more recently It follows (2014).
-Yes, you see a lot of them playing victims, or being chased by a killer.
+Yes, you see a lot of them playing victims, or being chased by a killer

 In studying the horror genre, particularly found footage, Merryl Roche says that she found a genre filled with examples of strong female protagonists, in her own words: “showing courage, fighting, dealing with a lot of issues.”
 She believes that horror is “a genre where women can empower themselves as actresses but also as writers and directors.”
 Merryl Roche’s next project will center on a female sous-chef in a fancy French restaurant struggling in a male-dominated field.